sourcefrog/conserve/README.md

   compatibility](doc/versioning.md):
   you should restore using the same Conserve version that wrote the backup.
-* Data compression is slow (#32).
+* [Data compression is slow][32].
-* Backup archives can contain too many small data files.
+* Backup data should be packed into medium-sized files, but at present archives may contain too many small data files.
 * There are no incremental backups: all backups store all files.
-* There is no way to exclude files/subdirectories from backup or restore (#8).
+* [There is no way to exclude files/subdirectories from backup or restore][8].
-* The planned `validate` command is not implemented (#5), however testing restore from the archive will effectively test it can all be read.
+* [The planned `validate` command is not implemented][5], however a trial restore from the archive will .
 * The planned feature of resuming an interrupted backup is not implemented:
   Conserve will just create a new full backup from the beginning.
 * `conserve diff` is also not implemented, but can be simulated by restoring to